 Douglass, the Narrative’s author and protagonist, was born a slave in Tuckahoe, Maryland, to a woman named Harriet Bailey.
 His father was an unknown white man who may have been his master.
-Douglass… (read full character analysis)
+Douglass… read analysis of Frederick Douglass

 The brother of Thomas Auld.
 He lives in Baltimore with his wife, Sophia Auld.
 Douglass comes to work for Hugh when he is fairly young.
-Hugh prevents his wife from teaching Douglass to… (read full character analysis)
+Hugh prevents his wife from teaching Douglass to… read analysis of Hugh Auld

 A farmer renowned for his ability to “break” disobedient slaves.
 He cannot afford to own many slaves himself, so other masters will lease him their slaves in exchange for him “breaking” them.
-Covey uses deceit… (read full character analysis)
+Covey uses deceit… read analysis of Edward Covey

 A slave who works with Douglass.
 He briefly takes Douglass in after Douglass flees Covey’s farm.
-Sandy also gives Douglass a special root, which he superstitiously believes will protect Douglass from being harmed by… (read full character analysis)
+Sandy also gives Douglass a special root, which he superstitiously believes will protect Douglass from being harmed by… read analysis of Sandy Jenkins

 Hugh Auld’s wife.
 She is initially kind and generous to Douglass.
 However, once her husband forces her to stop teaching Douglass to read and write, her power over Douglass starts to corrupt her.
 She becomes cruel and begins to actively thwart Douglass’s attempts to educate himself.

 Anthony’s employer.
 He is exceedingly wealthy, and owns hundreds of slaves on a number of farms; his personal homestead is called the “Great House Farm.”
 Lloyd is unfair to his slaves, particularly Old Barney and Young Barney, who work in his stable.